đ Table of contents

 The Scrum Team came up with the following user stories during the Sprint Planning:

-3. “As a user I, want to be able to sign in using username and password, Google, Facebook and GitHub so that I can authenticate”
+- âAs a user, I want to be able to sign in using username and password, Google, Facebook and GitHub so that I can authenticateâ

 Exercise 12

-Come up with at least seven well-written user stories based on the project description.
-Use the “As [a user persona], I want [to perform this action] so that [I can accomplish this goal]” format for the user stories.
+During the course, each team will develop a project described by the Product Owner in the project description.
+Come up with at least six user stories based on the project description.
+Use the âAs [a user persona], I want [to perform this action] so that [I can accomplish this goal]â format for the user stories.
+Start by identifying the user personas, then consider what kind of actions they want to perform and what are the goals of the actions.
+Keep in mind the guideliness of a good user story.

 Hint: pay attention to the size of the user story.
 Split big user stories into smaller ones.